raforg/rawhide/CONTRIBUTING.md

 last word and dot to become the start of the next line.
 Sorry if this is petty, but if you don't do it, I'll have to. :-)

-**Note:** If you contribute code, documentation, and/or tests to *rawhide*, I will interpret that as you assigning copyright to me, unless otherwise arranged.
-If you need to retain copyright, and need to have a new copyright notice added, let me know.
+**Note:** If you contribute code, comments, documentation, and/or tests to *rawhide*, I will interpret that as you assigning copyright to me, unless otherwise arranged.
+If you need to retain copyright, and need to have a new copyright notice added, just let me know.

 --------------------------------------------------------------------------------